The Black & White Album: Critical reception

 Upon its release, the album garnered favorable reviews from music critics, earning a score of 75/100 on the review aggregate site Album of the Year.
 Mikael Wood, writing for Entertainment Weekly, awarded the album a grade of "B+" and compared Coppola's "eccentricity" to that of Macy Gray, also noting the record's topical range and commending the diverse assortment of genres: "ska, rap, electro-pop, and punk."
 AllMusic's Marisa Brown awarded the album 3 stars (out of 5).

 Spin included the lead single "Woke Up White" on their list of "Songs You Need to Download Now!" in their November 2007 issue.
 Meanwhile, Entertainment Weekly gave single "Raindrops from the Sun (Hey Hey Hey)" a rave review, with contributor Michael Sleazak calling the song "an exceedingly catchy little ditty, one that builds and builds and builds till you want to stand up at your desk and join in that final chorus."

-Media usage

-"Raindrops from the Sun (Hey Hey Hey)" was included at the beginning of an episode of Gray's Anatomy, titled "Kung Fu Fighting."